Become a Volunteer

 clinics and university campus.

-Activities volunteers work to positively impact the patient care
+- Activities volunteer Work to positively impact the patient care

 experience by playing games and make crafts with kids waiting in the